harp-tech/protocol/SynchronizationClock.md

 A supplementary PDF [example](./PhysicalConnector.pdf) of the sender and the receiver is also available.
 The connector used is from `Switchcraft Inc.` with PartNo. `35RASMT2BHNTRX`.

+A KiCAD schematic template for creating a Harp device based on the [RP2040](https://www.raspberrypi.com/products/rp2040/) microcontroller with circuitry for receiving the timestamp is provided through the [Pico Template](https://github.com/AllenNeuralDynamics/harp.device.pico-template).

 ## Release Notes